GSA/digitalgov.gov/content/posts/2015-07-08-customer-service-trends-an-update.md

 Through the [Social Media Registry](https://www.WHATEVER/services/social-media-registry/), agencies can register their official social media accounts so that the public can validate their authenticity when receiving information.
 This is especially important during emergency situations, when the Federal Emergency Management Agency, the National Oceanic and Atmospheric Administration, and other agencies share information to keep people safe and healthy during disasters, [bad weather](https://www.WHATEVER/2015/05/06/the-api-briefing-be-prepared-with-the-federal-emergency-management-agencys-mobile-app/), or [emergency response efforts](https://www.WHATEVER/2015/06/11/when-catastrophe-strikes-provide-support-samhsas-disaster-response-app/).

-## 6. Contact Centers Remain a Key Channel
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-330-Call-center-Androsov-Konstantin-iStock-Thinkstock-ThinkstockPhotos-93536394.jpg" alt="Call center" %}
+## 6. Contact Centers Remain a Key Channel {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-330-Call-center-Androsov-Konstantin-iStock-Thinkstock-ThinkstockPhotos-93536394.jpg" alt="Call center" %}

 Contact centers are still an important channel, and the government must “up their game” on how they [deliver services through contact centers](https://www.WHATEVER/2014/02/28/what-do-people-think-of-your-content-ask-your-contact-center/).
 Recently, the Department of Veterans Affairs announced a goal to create a single 1-800 number for veterans, instead of making veterans call different numbers for medical appointments, hearing aids, prosthetics, etc. This is not only more efficient for the government, it will eliminate frustration and confusion for veterans trying to find the correct number for different services.
 New features such as “call back” and [social media](https://www.WHATEVER/2015/04/24/meeting-customer-needs-through-social-media/) marketing make contact centers one of the most important channels to improve government customer service.
 [Contact center data can even help you identify and correct problems on your website](https://www.WHATEVER/2014/02/28/what-do-people-think-of-your-content-ask-your-contact-center/), enabling a better customer experience for website visitors.

 ## 7. Customer Experience Culture

 Agencies are paying closer attention to the Employee Viewpoint Survey (EVS) and other feedback from employees.
 Most agencies now require their executives to set goals to improve employee engagement.
 At the VA, veteran’s experience (VE) and employee engagement (EE) go hand-in-hand: you can’t have one without the other.
 Aside from the hiring process, employee engagement is the single biggest cultural issue impacting customer experience.
 Engaged employees are happier, which translates to better service for customers.

 ## 8. Federal Feedback Button Pilot